 Best Barry Bonds Rookie Cards

-We’ve listed his best rookie cards to look out for, as well as providing an investment outlook for the near future.
+We’ve listed his best rookie cards to look out for, as well as provided an investment outlook for the near future.

 1986 Barry Bonds Topps Traded RC #11T